Frederick II, Holy Roman Emperor: Demise of the Hohenstaufen

-Frederick II died one of the greatest, most energetic, imaginative and capable rulers of the entire Middle Ages, bestriding the European stage like a colossus and dying in the "full glory" of imperial power.
-Yet, for all the grandeur of his reign, his "herculean" efforts to bind together first Sicily, then Italy, and Germany in closer imperial unity within an absolutist superstructure proved futile with the eventual collapse of his dynasty.
-Frederick had attempted the impossible and achieved the improbable, and his achievements remain astonishing.
-The extent of what he accomplished, despite the ultimate failure of his dynasty and grand imperial vision, showed his extraordinary ability, tenacity and pronounced individuality among all medieval rulers.
+When he died, Frederick II still retained his fundamental dominance, even though his conflict with the papacy and its allies in Italy and Germany was unresolved.
+The remarkable recovery of imperial fortunes across the board in 1250 seems to have confirmed his apparent personal supremacy.
+Indeed, the shock of his sudden death signified, perhaps, a contemporary sense that he bestrode the era like a colossus in the "full glory" of imperial power.
+Yet, for all the grandeur of his reign, his "herculean" efforts to bind together first Sicily, then Italy and Germany, in closer imperial unity proved futile with the eventual collapse of his dynasty.
+Frederick had attempted the impossible and achieved the improbable.
+Considering the highly complex, many-faceted level he had operated, and for so long against such intensity, his achievements were weighty.
+The extent of what he accomplished, despite the ultimate failure of his dynasty and the Hohenstaufen empire, showed his extraordinary ability and tenacity, and perhaps marks his individuality among all medieval rulers.
+But, it was tenuous legacy that in large measure crumbled over the coming years.